rfitzus/LabelsForPOs/README.md

 ![](images/04-LabelPOReceipts_17.png)

 - Start the application pool again and turn on the task agent.
-You can now return to Epicor to see that the UD table is now in sync.
+You can now see that the UD table is now in sync.

 ![](images/04-LabelPOReceipts_18.png)